tup32132/Segmentation-Images/README.md

 # for segmentation.py
 edit image configs and variables as needed in .py file
 run from command line
->>> python segmentation.py path/to/input/image -model path/to/model -save path/to/output/dcm
+\>\>\> python segmentation.py path/to/input/image -model path/to/model -save path/to/output/dcm
 saves overlay of original image and model probability as .dcm file

+# for multiclass pipeline
+segmentation.py is not configured to deal with multiclass inputs or outputs
+model takes images with several masks, each mask corresponding to a different class